ChrisJefferson/stacscheck/manuals/specification.md

   * Diff the output of P with Fout, using the diffwhite algorithm described below.
 The test SUCCEEDS if there are no differences in the diff.
 * For each directory D in practdir, run stacscheck(D)

-Files are always considered in lexicographic order of filename.
+Files are always considered in alphabetical order of filename.

 The following environment variable will be defined when any external program is run.